maksimkaJCHK/work-with-net/README.md

 ## Working with base64

-To work with base64, the following functions are used: base64Code, base64Encode, base64FileEncode;
+To work with base64, the following functions are used: base64Code, base64Encode, base64FileEncode, convertBase64ToBinary;

 - base64Code('Text') - converts the text to base64 format, as a rule, this is necessary if you send a password from the form during registration.
 But this is not always necessary, but it happens;
 - base64Encode('Text') - converts base64 to text, as a rule, if you receive a password from an AJAX request, you need to decode it into plain text.
 Or a checkmark "remember me", here this function will come in handy;
 - base64FileEncode('base64', 'media type', 'encoding') - if you receive a file in base64 format by AJAX request, then the first argument to this function is the file itself in base64 format.
 Media type, it must come from the response header (Content-Type), and encoding.
 In most cases, you will receive pictures like this, so if you have a picture in the "jpeg" format, then the media type can be omitted, I have it by default, the encoding will most likely be "utf-8", so these parameters are not required.
 In rare cases, the encoding will not be "utf-8", and it is possible that you will receive a pdf file in base64.
 Then the given arguments will matter.
+- convertBase64ToBinary('base64 string') - as the name implies, this is necessary to convert base64 to a binary file.
+Once I received images in base64 format via one API.
+I needed to insert them into SVG, draw a shape there, and then send these shapes along with the picture.
+The picture had to be sent in binary form.
+If you add a file upload module, you can get the resulting image in base64 format, convert it to a binary file, and download it.

 If you have included a library, and not individual modules, then:

 - workWithNet.base64Code('Text') - converts text to base64 format;
 - workWithNet.base64Encode('Text') - converts base64 to text;
 - workWithNet.base64FileEncode('base64', 'media type', 'encoding') - display the file in base64 format.
+- workWithNet.convertBase64ToBinary('base64 string') - to convert base64 to binary.

 ## Download CSV file